codeforfunprojects/H2S-App/.github/CONTRIBUTING.md

 ## Getting Started

 Reach out to Don (Slack: _dstolz_) or one of the owners of this repository about how you can best get involved with this project.
 Once you are approved to start contributing, be sure to get the enviorment variables from one of the owners.
+If you are working on the API, also be sure to ask for the Postman test routes.

 ## Pull Request Process